Federal Court: Biden WH Likely Violated First Amendment

 "We find that the FBI, too, likely coerced the platforms into moderating content, and encouraged them to do so by effecting changes to their moderation policies, both in violation of the First Amendment," it added.

-The decision modifies a previous lower court injunction which prohibited some government officials from coercing social media platforms to take down or limit posts on their websites.
+The decision modifies a lower court preliminary injunction which prohibited a wide-ranging group of government officials from coercing social media platforms to take down or limit posts on their websites.

-It also comes after the Fifth Circuit temporarily blocked an order that put restrictions on the Biden administration's communications with social media firms.
+While agreeing with much of the lower court's premises, the new order limits the scope of the restrictions imposed to the groups it found culpable — the White House, surgeon general, CDC, and FBI.

+The Fifth Circuit had previously temporarily blocked the injunction, issued by Judge Terry A. Doughty of the federal District Court in Western Louisiana.

 Missouri Attorney General Andrew Bailey and former state Attorney General Eric Schmitt, who initiated the lawsuit and is now a U.S. senator, commended the decision shortly after it was announced.